rokowa/GeneticTrucks/README.md

 python nsga2.py
 ```

+This will perform the algorithm.

-To visualize the best solution according to distance stored in `saved_sol.bin` you can run:
+To visualize the best solution stored in `saved_sol.bin` you can run:
 ```bash
 python representation.py
 ```

-To vizualize the best solution according to risk, you can replace this line:
+This will show the paths that minimize the total distance.
+To see the path which minimize risk, you can replace this line:
 ```python
 #sort first front
 front = sorted(sol[0], key=lambda chromosome: chromosome.get_fitness_score()[0])